How askScout turns a noisy git log into a 10-second digest

 The output gets rendered with emoji section headers (or bracketed plain text when stdout is piped or NO_COLOR is set).
 Bullets use the character in rich mode and - in pipes.
 Stats lines use proper unicode separators.

 That is everything.
 Read commits, compute signals, prompt the LLM with real data and tight constraints, render the output.
-The whole pipeline runs in under 10 seconds for typical repos.
+The whole pipeline runs in well under a minute for typical repos, with most of that time spent waiting on the model.
+Install the CLI in your own repo via the CLI docs to watch it run end-to-end.

 Before and after